-The former New York Jets superstar made a fortune during his professional career as a football star and an actor, and according to Celebrity Net Worth, the 77-year-old is worth an estimated $25 million.
+The former New York Jets superstar made a fortune during his professional career as a football star and an actor, and according to Celebrity Net Worth, Joe Namath's net worth is an estimated $25 million.

 While Namath's career certainly had its peaks and troughs, the gunslinger was built for the limelight and reveled during the brightest moments of the game.
 He stayed busy on and off the field, and built quite the fortune for himself in retirement.